-Clients and potential clients often inquire about the differences between verbatim transcription vs non verbatim transcription.
+Clients and potential clients often inquire about the differences between verbatim transcription vs non-verbatim transcription.
 They want to know what exactly those differences are and which kind of transcription they will need for their projects.

 Potential clients often ask: